Rachana-Paudel-zz/Cloud-Practitioner/Getting started with Security/README.md

     <b>Requirements:</b>
     +   If possible, the developers should have access to Amazon EC2 without security credentials tied to their IAM user.
     +   Amazon EC2 instances will need access to Amazon S3.
+    <b>Solution:</b>
+    Create a role with permission that lets a user access Amazon EC2.
+Make the principle of the trust policy to be the users in the developer group.
+    Create another role for the EC2 instances, so that they can access Amazon S3.
+In the trust policy, make sure tha Amazon EC2 is the trusted principle.

+7. AWS Access Analyzer:
+    <b>Requiremens:</b>
+    +   You need a way to manage IAM user permissions.
+    +   You need to applu strong measure to protect the AWS account.
+    <b>Solution:</b>
+    Turn on IAM Access Analyzer.
+It continuously monitors for new or updated resource permissions to help you identify permissions that grant public and cross- account access.
+Update permission to groups and users as needed.
+Refining your users permissions, based on evolving need is a security best practice.